How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 Multimodal Understanding

 Documents are not just text.
 They include diagrams, tables, images, and the occasional scanned form that looks like it went through a washing machine.
-Modern models can interpret these assets directly, which opens new tricks.
+Modern AI models can interpret these assets directly, which opens new tricks, improving knowledge retrieval and enabling deeper insights.

 Ask for an explanation of a complex chart and get a crisp paragraph plus a reference to the axes that matter.
 Ask for a side-by-side comparison and get aligned points extracted from two different formats.
 The system becomes a translator across media, not just a clever search bar.